General Information and FAQs

 // What are the awards categories?

-// What submissions qualify for the Best New Product/Service and Most Innovative categories?
+// What submissions qualify for the product, solution and services categories?

 // What information from my awards entry will be released to the public?